-If the user seeks to request Observations from an OGC SensorThings API that is linked to an OGC API - Connected Systems instance, they can do so.
+If the user seeks to request Observations from an OGC SensorThings API that is linked to an instance of the OGC API - Connected Systems Standard v1.0, they can do so.

 6.1.2.5.
 Link to OGC API - 3D Volumes/3D Tiles